A small business marketing plan that will get you results

 You should think along the lines of age, gender, location, how much money they earn and any other demographics you think could be important.

-In the vegan café example, younger people may be more likely to go vegan.
-So you could build a customer persona around someone who’s grown up eating meat but is becoming more interested in vegetarianism and veganism.
+Business example: You know that younger people may be more likely to go vegan, so build a customer persona around someone who’s grown up eating meat but is becoming more interested in vegetarianism and veganism.
 Where does that person live?
 What would attract them to your café?

 This can get psychological as you work out what marketing and messaging your target audience will respond to.